Download our toolkit and help spread the word!

 We are looking for the next young person who has campaigned for a good cause around a social or environmental issue.
-If you passionate about supporting a local or global issue, and are between 9-21 years old, then you can submit an entry to this free-to-enter category, sponsored by Canon EMEA.
+If you’re passionate about supporting a local or global issue, and are between 9-21 years old (at the point of the entry deadline: 29 April 2022), then you can submit an entry to this free-to-enter category, sponsored by Canon EMEA.

 Judges will award winners from two different age groups** (under 16’s and under 21s) and will consider applications from more than one candidate per entry, e.g. where siblings, friends or groups have worked together to champion change.